See Links to more Agate & Beach Rock Pages at the bottom of this page.

 There are hundreds of agates, gemstones, and rocks on display plus interesting exhibits on the geological history of the region. > > >

 < < < The agate collectors "Wall of Fame" shows some amateur collectors and their finds.
 Although we enjoy combing Lake Superior beaches in hopes of finding an agate, many collectors find scrounging around old (or new) rock quarries more productive.
-In Minnesota, the geological formations that contain Lake Superior agates stretch far from the current shoreline of Big Gitche Gumee.
+In -innesota, the geological formations that contain Lake Superior agates stretch far from the current shoreline of Big Gitche Gumee.

-There is a nice general exhibit of Minnesota and Lake Superior rock types as well as information of their origins.
+There is a nice general exhibit of -innesota and Lake Superior rock types as well as information of their origins.
 Here's a close-up of Gabbro, an igneous rock similar to Granite. > > >

 < < < Here's an even better close-up view of that same rock for Rock Hounds who have had trouble distinguishing it from Granite.
 The large black crystals of biotite are more predominant in Gabbro than they usually are in Granite.
 The white and white-grey translucent crystals are plagioclase.
 The clear and more transparent crystals are quartz.